tindandelion/carnd-pid-controller-p9/README.md

 To run the program in the production mode, run `./pid` without any parameters.
-For optimization, run `./pid twiddle`.
+For twiddle optimization, run `./pid twiddle`.